partychu/holbertonschool-zero_day/0x03-git/README.md

-# Practicing a bit with git
+# Practicing quite a bit with the git